Ventilatory failure; Respiratory failure; Acidosis - respiratory

 - Diseases that can affect the chest, such as scoliosis

-- Medicines that suppress breathing, including powerful pain medicines, such as narcotics (opioids), and "downers," such as benzodiazepines, often when combined with alcohol
+- Medicines that suppress breathing, including narcotics (opioids), and "downers," such as benzodiazepines, often when combined with each other or alcohol

 - Severe obesity, which restricts how much the lungs can expand